Motorcycle Accident Attorneys in Oxnard & Ventura

 Request a Free Case Consultation with an Oxnard Motorcycle Accident Lawyer

 At The Law Offices of Schurmer & Wood, we are committed to protecting the rights of people injured in motorcycle accidents because of the negligence or carelessness of other drivers.
-Or firm has a reputation for committed and successful advocacy.
+Our firm has a reputation for committed and successful advocacy.

 Call (805) 470-1628 today to learn more during a free case evaluation.
-We know how to protect your rights and we are prepared to go the extra mile to make sure that you receive the compensation you deserve in the wake of a serious accident.
+We know how to protect your rights and we are prepared to go the extra mile to make sure that you receive the compensation you deserve in the wake of a Ventura motorcycle accident.